Israel moves towards election rerun as deadline looms

 Holding elections so close to one another would be unprecedented for Israel, but the stakes could not be much higher for the 69-year-old premier.

-Netanyahu is also on track to become Israel's longest-serving prime minister in July, surpassing founding father David Ben-Gurion, and he is no doubt aware of the weighty milestone.

-But his efforts to form a new coalition have hit a brick wall, despite the alliance of right-wing and religious factions led by his Likud party winning a majority of 65 seats out of 120 in the April 9 general election.
+But his efforts to form a new coalition have hit a brick wall despite his Likud party along with its right-wing and religious allies winning a majority of 65 seats out of 120 in the April 9 general election.

 Ex-defence minister Avigdor Lieberman has prevented an agreement by refusing to abandon a key demand, and his nationalist Yisrael Beitenu party's five seats are just enough to torment Netanyahu.